Category:

 Effective supply planning is a crucial part of supply chain management because it can optimize production efficiency, reduce lead times, and mitigate the risks of supply shortages.

-Sales & Operations Planning (also stylized at S&OP) is a planning process that integrates demand, supply and financial planning.
+Sales, inventory, and ops planning (also stylized at SIOP) is a planning process that integrates demand, supply and financial planning.
 It is the coordination of these different aspects of an organization and is designed to help leaders align their business units and make informed decisions.

-Supply chain planning plays an integral role in a successful inventory-based business, because it governs all the different aspects of the business, and aligns things such as supply, demand, revenue, and operations.
-Because of the scope of supply chain planning, it can be complicated to execute, without some best practices in place.
+Supply chain planning plays an integral role in a successful inventory-based business, because it governs all the different aspects of the business, and aligns supply, demand, revenue, and operations.
+But because of the scope of supply chain planning, it can be complicated to execute, without some best practices in place.

 Here are some things to keep in mind when executing supply chain planning: